wxt406611016/MDR/readme.md

 $ conda activate mdr

 ### install dependencies
-# First, use conda to install some packages except python-louvain
+# First, use conda to install packages except python-louvain
 $ conda install --yes --file requirements.txt

 # Second, use pip to install python-louvain because it can not be found in conda repository